CAFAudit/audit-service/docs/en-us/Architecture.md

 	1. The Web Service creates tables for each application that the tenant is registered with in Vertica for storage of the tenant's application events.
 	2. The Web Service associates a topic for each application that the tenant is registered with in the Kafka-Vertica Scheduler.
 5. The audited application makes calls to the generated client-side library to send tenant audit events to Kafka messaging.
-	1. Kafka receives messages from the client-side library and stores them on per application per tenant topics.
+	1. Kafka receives messages from the client-side library and stores them in per application per tenant topics.
-	2. Kafka-Vertica Scheduler listens to the per application per tenant topics that are registered with it and streams them into the tenant's application table in Vertica.
+	2. Kafka-Vertica Scheduler listens to the topics that are registered with it and streams them into the tenant's application table in Vertica.

 ### Audit Event Definition File